HenintsoaPaul/__summer__/README.md

 ### Binding form values in Controllers

 - Add input names as parameters of controller methods.

-- The name of the parameter must match the input name.
-Or, annotate the method with `@Param( name="<inputName>" )` to match it.
+All parameters of the method must be annotated with `@Param( name="<inputName>"" )`.
+If it ain't the case, there will be an exception.

-- After that, dispatch to values to the `ModelView` using `ModelView.addObject()`.
+- Dispatch the values to the `ModelView` using `ModelView.addObject()`.

-Input values are cast automatically by the controller of summer.
+- Input values are cast automatically by the controller of summer.
 Otherwise, it will throw an Exception.

 ```html
 <h2>Simple Form</h2>